Sustainable Tips for the Home

 1. Use less water

 Simple tips for conserving water include not running the tap while brushing your teeth and watering your plants during the cooler hours of the day.
-Install low-flow toilets and showerheads, and consider purchasing a rain barrel to collect water for backyard watering.
+Install low-flow toilets and shower heads, and consider purchasing a rain barrel to collect water for backyard watering.

 Sink water